LegoStormtroopr/legostormtroopr.github.io/_posts/2017-03-26-bootspatching-django-to-globally-disable-signals.md

 methods with blank methods.

-To check if the patch should be applied, there is an explicit check against the "Signals no signalling" enivronment 3 times, both to highlight the Swiper/Boots-patching joke.
+To check if the patch should be applied, there is an explicit check against the "Signals no signalling" enivronment 3 times, both to highlight the potentially dangerous behaviour and to reinforce the (terrible) Swiper/Boots-patching joke.

 ---

 In Dora the Explorer, Dora (and her monkey Boots) often encounter Swiper.
 Swiper's *raison d'être* is to swipe thing, and will always Swipe things.
 The only way to override this intrinsic behaviour is to say "Swiper, no swiping" three times.

+Just as Swiper exists to swipe, Django signals exist to signal - so by Boots-patching we really are changing the intrinsic and expected behaviour of the object.

 ![Swiper, Dora and Boots - Swiper, no Swiping!](https://cloud.githubusercontent.com/assets/2173174/24339067/5217855c-12f5-11e7-97ba-a528683e4c1d.png)